By the end of this section, you will be able to:

 If a labor market model with flexible wages does not describe unemployment very well—because it predicts that anyone willing to work at the going wage can always find a job—then it may prove useful to consider economic models in which wages are not flexible or adjust only very slowly.
 In particular, even though wage increases may occur with relative ease, wage decreases are few and far between.

 One set of reasons why wages may be “sticky downward,” as economists put it, involves economic laws and institutions.
 For low-skilled workers receiving minimum wage, it is illegal to reduce their wages.
 For union workers operating under a multiyear contract with a company, wage cuts might violate the contract and create a labor dispute or a strike.
 However, minimum wages and union contracts are not a sufficient reason why wages would be sticky downward for the U.S. economy as a whole.
-After all, out of the 150 million or so employed workers in the U.S. economy, only about 2.6 million—less than 2% of the total—do not receive compensation above the minimum wage.
-Similarly, labor unions represent only about 11% of American wage and salary workers.
+After all, out of the 73.3 million or so employed workers in the U.S. economy who earn wages by the hour, only about 1.1 million—less than 2% of the total—do not receive compensation above the minimum wage.
+Similarly, labor unions represent only about 12% of American wage and salary workers.
 In other high-income countries, more workers may have their wages determined by unions or the minimum wage may be set at a level that applies to a larger share of workers.
 However, for the United States, these two factors combined affect only about 15% or less of the labor force.